Skip to Content

 One common pain point for Panama City workers is dealing with employers who may delay or deny workers' compensation claims.
 This can be particularly stressful for those working in high-risk environments like the Tyndall Air Force Base or the local fishing industry.
 Our team understands these local dynamics and is here to help you navigate the system effectively.

-Whether you have an employer who is denying or delaying your benefits or one who is being as helpful as possible, it is wise to discuss your rights with a Panama City workers' compensation lawyer as soon as possible.
+Whether you have an employer who is denying or delaying your benefits or one who is being as helpful as possible, it is wise to discuss your rights with a work injury lawyer in Panama City as soon as possible.

 There are laws in place to provide for you if you have been hurt in the workplace, but they are complicated and can even change from year to year.

-Our firm only gets paid if we win your claim or help you settletel:(850) 795-4979 your case because our main concern is taking care of you.
+Our team only gets paid if we win your claim or help you settle your case because our main concern is taking care of you.
 At Syfrett, Dykes & Furr, we pride ourselves on offering personalized care to the members of the community we have served for more than 100 combined years.

 Call (850) 795-4979 to speak with our experienced Panama City workplace injury lawyers today.
 Se Habla Español.